hyung8758/Korean_FA/THIRD_PARTY_NOTICES.md

   for Tokyo Institute of Technology and Mitsubishi Electric Research Laboratories are retained in the source file.

+## Python runtime dependencies

+Korean pronunciation conversion is installed as a normal Python dependency, not copied into the KoreanFA wheel:

+- **`ko-speech-tools` 0.1.0** — Apache License 2.0.
+Korean G2P implementation
+  adapted by its upstream project from Apache-licensed sources; its wheel contains its own third-party notices, including CMUdict reader attribution.
+- **`mecab-ko`** — MeCab Korean Python binding.
+KoreanFA uses its BSD licence option; its installed distribution retains the upstream MeCab notices.
+- **`mecab-ko-dic`** — Apache License 2.0 Korean MeCab dictionary package.

+These dependencies are distinct from the Japanese MeCab and IPADIC resources contained in the managed Linux engine below.

 ## Linux engine (`koreanfa engine install`)

 The separately downloaded engine archive is a different distributable from the